 Does it stack up to its claims?
-Yes and no. It grew herbs, and greens at home, we’ve even got three little tomatoes coming, the mustard greens were awesome, and basil we ate was pretty decent.
-The lettuce and kale however a bit bland.
-Fine considering you’re growing at home with imperfect conditions, but I wouldn’t say Click and Grow does what it claims.
+Yes and no. It grew herbs, and greens at home, we’ve even got three little tomatoes coming, the mustard greens were awesome, and basil we ate was pretty solid.
+The lettuce and kale were, however, a bit bland.
+Fine considering you’re growing at home with imperfect conditions.

 Economics: Does the Click and save you money?
 No. You’re looking at about $3.33 a plant with Click and Grow – more or less comparable to what you’d be paying at Whole Foods for the same plant.
-Except that the Click and Grow produces less quantity than what you’d get at Whole Foods for more or less the same price.
-The benefit here is that the Click and Grow is fresher as you’re cutting the plant and consuming it, so nutrition levels should be optimal, albeit less what you’d get for growing it outdoors.
+Except that the Click and Grow produces less quantity than what you’d get at Whole Foods for more or less the same price, but it’s fresher as it’s literally growing at home, and lasts longer.
+The benefit here is that the herbs from Click and Grow are fresher as you’re cutting the plant and consuming it, so nutrition levels should be optimal, albeit less what you’d get for growing it outdoors.

 Better health: Absolutely.
 Plant nutrition is directly tied to freshness, so the longer the plant is laying there on the shelf the less nutritious it will be.
 Problem is, there’s just not enough plant with the Click & Grow.